 If you have been charged with a drug-related crime, you require the assistance of a criminal defense attorney who can aptly fight the charges against you.
 If convicted, drug possession charges can impact a person’s ability to do a number of things, such as finding employment and applying for a loan.
 What’s more, convictions for drug crimes can be difficult to seal or expunge, due to the severity of drug-related crimes in the State of Florida.

 Contact us to speak with a criminal defense attorney if you've been charged with the possession of any type of regulated drug, including the following.

 - Schedule II drugs (cocaine, opium, Oxycodone, methamphetamine)

 Drug Possession Charges: Prescription Drugs

-While many states move toward legalization of marijuana, the Florida legislature continues to move in the opposite direction, cracking down on possession of marijuana as well as any “drug paraphernalia”.
-In Florida, possession of any amount of marijuana, even “shake” (the small amount marijuana typically left at the bottom of the plastic bag or other container in which the marijuana was stored) can lead to a conviction.
+While Florida moves toward legalization of medical marijuana, the Florida legislature continues to enforce strict consequences for individuals in illegal possession of the drug as well as any drug paraphernalia.
+In the State of Florida, possession of any amount of marijuana, even the small amount marijuana called “shake," or marijuana residue typically left at the bottom of the container in which the marijuana was stored, can lead to a conviction.
 Further, possession of marijuana over 20 grams can lead to felony charges.

 While most citizens believe possession of small amounts of marijuana for personal use is acceptable, law enforcement and the Office of The State Attorney actively prosecute these cases.
 Possession of even a tiny amount of marijuana can subject someone to the possibility of a year in jail.
 If you are charged with possession of marijuana, you should take the charge very seriously.
 Contact our Gainesville criminal law attorneys today to discuss your case.